Human Rights Framework Guide

 Key Points

-• Individual petition — most robust enforcement mechanism in world.
+- Individual petition (Art 34): anyone within a state party's jurisdiction can apply — most robust enforcement mechanism in the world.

-• UK Human Rights Act 1998 incorporates ECHR into domestic law.
+- UK Human Rights Act 1998 incorporates ECHR into domestic law; Strasbourg jurisprudence is influential globally even outside Council of Europe.

 Inter-American system